When it all comes down to it, you've just got to remember stuff. But how?

-This is what they told us.
+Here's what they told us:

 1. Repeat, repeat, repeat

 According to chelseadagg3r: "Repeating things is the best way for me.
 I go over the same things over and over, but not all in one go.
-You repeat a bunch of things at the same time in flash card format.
-I give it about 6 or 7 goes, then it's usually in my head. - chelseadagg3r
+You repeat a bunch of things at the same time in flashcard format.
+I give it about six or seven goes, then it's usually in my head."

 And 1secondsofvamps seconds the repetition method: "For French I find writing the same sentences over and over again works.
-For other subjects I prefer repeating the same information in various forms like mind maps and flash cards. - 1secondsofvamps
+For other subjects I prefer repeating the same information in various forms like mindmaps and flashcards."

 Sternumator says: "For the sciences, I'll use all my notes and the specification and turn all that information into flashcards.
-I remember them better if I do that by hand. - Sternumator
+I remember them better if I do that by hand."

-And Steamboat Mickey says: "Flashcards mean my revision is portable, and a little more exciting as I make them really colourful.- Steamboat Mickey
+And Steamboat Mickey says: "Flashcards mean my revision is portable, and a little more exciting as I make them really colourful."

 3. Test yourself

 auburnstar says: "I re-read the information and condense it into note format if I haven't done so already.
 Then I test myself on what I can remember, either by doing a past paper or essay plan.
-After that I look back at my original notes, see what I've missed and add it.- auburnstar
+After that I look back at my original notes, see what I've missed and add it."

-4. Learn Together
+4. Learn together

 mollyjoy1998 says: "I find testing each other really effective.
-Asking each other questions can allow us to see what we know and don't know so we can help each other on our weak areas.- mollyjoy1998
+Asking each other questions can allow us to see what we know and don't know so we can help each other on our weak areas."

 5. Cover and write

 Sternumator says: "When it comes to pure memory, I like to ‘cover and write’.
 I cover up my notes and write down what’s there.
-It’s a simple way of finding of how much you know. - Sternumator
+It’s a simple way of finding of how much you know."

 6. Make it visual

 Sternumator says: "I'm a very visual learner, so I try to make all the information eye-catching with detailed, colourful diagrams."

 Scitty says: "For specific lists I like to use mnemonics.
 The more stupid, the better.
-I say them to myself every day, and at the start of every exam the first thing I do is write the initials down somewhere. - Scitty
+I say them to myself every day, and at the start of every exam the first thing I do is write the initials down somewhere."

 8. Dream palaces

-Scitty says: "For remembering a list of things, such as conditions, ingredients, elements in a group using this method.
-I imagine the objects in outrageous situations as I go through my house/another familiar place.
-Then I simply have to walk through the place in my mind, and the objects will come to me. - Scitty
+Scitty says: "For remembering a list of things, such as conditions, ingredients, elements in a group using this method, I imagine the objects in outrageous situations as I go through my house or another familiar place.
+Then I simply have to walk through the place in my mind, and the objects will come to me."

 9. Past papers

-I focus on doing plenty of past papers to ensure I nail the exam technique and know what sort of questions I will get asked.
+[Past papers] ensure I nail the exam technique and know what sort of questions I will get asked.

-Sternumator says: "Maths involves understanding topics in detail and knowing how to apply that in the exam. it’s mostly practising questions often enough to make sure the method stays in my head. - Sternumator
+Sternumator says: "Maths involves understanding topics in detail and knowing how to apply that in the exam.
+It’s mostly practising questions often enough to make sure the method stays in my head."

 10. Be colourful

 MapleMaypole says: "I write out information and make it as colourful as I can.
-The only downfall of this method is that I go through A LOT of pens and paper and it’s quite time consuming. - MapleMaypole
+The only downfall of this method is that I go through A LOT of pens and paper and it’s quite time consuming."

 11. Draw pictures

 MapleMaypole says: "To remember case studies I often use pictures by drawing out events e.g. If I want to memorise the number 84, I’d draw an octopus with 8 legs and a sheep with 4 legs.
 Then, when it comes to recalling information I can think of the pictures I drew."

-NiamhM1801 says: "I find that rewriting things out again and again is a good way of getting information to stick, and recently I've started making small revision cards so that I can divide my content into smaller chunks which will be easier to commit to memory. - NiamhM1801
+NiamhM1801 says: "I find that rewriting things out again and again is a good way of getting information to stick, and recently I've started making small revision cards so that I can divide my content into smaller chunks which will be easier to commit to memory."

 13. Bullet points

 Steamboat Mickey says: "One of my chief methods of memorising is bullet pointing everything, and I mean everything.
-I have bullet pointed my History textbook and even the background research I had to do for my Extended Project. - Steamboat Mickey
+I have bullet pointed my history textbook and even the background research I had to do for my Extended Project."

 14. Talk to yourself

 NiamH1801 says: "I say a lot of stuff out loud when I'm revising – saying things helps me remember more and I'm quite an auditory learner so hearing myself say things also helps."

-sfaraj says: "I find funny ways of remembering things, so if I needed to remember what the charge is for exothermic (delta h negative) I would say that exo is negative because exo is a kpop band which I view negatively. - sfaraj
+sfaraj says: "I find funny ways of remembering things, so if I needed to remember what the charge is for exothermic (delta H negative), I would say that exo is negative because exo is a kpop band which I view negatively."

 16. Use your environment

 MableMaypole says: "I make sure information is written in different places.
-For example, I can learn one topic using the notes on my phone, or a colourful piece of card, and another on a white board or piece of lined paper.
+For example, I can learn one topic using the notes on my phone, or a colourful piece of card, and another on a whiteboard or piece of lined paper.
 This also helps to recall a topic or case study so they don’t merge together in my brain."

 17. Stick it up